junxit/us-congress-bills-111/metadata.md

 - 2009-03-12 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S3091)
 - 2009-03-12 — Senate Committee on Indian Affairs discharged by Unanimous Consent. (consideration: CR S3091)
 - 2009-03-12 — Senate Committee on Indian Affairs discharged by Unanimous Consent.(consideration: CR S3091)
+- 2009-03-13 — Message on Senate action sent to the House.
+- 2009-03-16 — Received in the House.
+- 2009-03-16 — Referred to the House Committee on Natural Resources.